 November to March: Tuesdays, Thursdays and Saturdays – by reservation only – Takes place rain or shine at 11,15 am

 April to October: Daily with the exception of Mondays.Takes place rain or shine at 11,15 am

 Meeting point at 11,00 In front of Accademia Gallery entrance.

 You will have from 12,15pm until 1,30pm after this first museum to walk around and have a lunch.

 Second Meeting Via Brunelleschi 1 – in front of Hard Rock Cafe 15 minutes before the start.

-THE VASARIAN CORRIDOR AND THE UFFIZI GALLERY – (November 2012 to February 2013 – Tuesdays, Thursdays and Saturdays).
-(March to October 2013 – Tuesdays, Wednesday, Thursday, Fridays and Sundays) (November 2013 to February 2014 – Tuesdays, Thursdays and Saturdays).
+THE VASARIAN CORRIDOR AND THE UFFIZI GALLERY – November to February – Tuesdays, Thursdays and Saturdays.
+March to October – Daily

 Visiting the VASARIAN CORRIDOR, among the various possibilities in Florence, is one of the best things.
 But due to the fact that it almost never opens to the public and because of the high costs of manteinance this visit is almost a dream.
 There are available some shared tours for small groups of people.